banzaicloud/spark-metrics/PrometheusSink.md

 * **enable-dropwizard-collector** - from version 2.3-2.0.0 you can enable/disable dropwizard collector
 * **enable-jmx-collector** - from version 2.3-2.0.0 you can enable/disable JMX collector which collects configure metrics from JMX
 * **jmx-collector-config** - the location of jmx collector config file
+* **metrics-filter-class** - optional MetricFilter implementation to filter metrics to report.
+By default, all metrics are reported.
+* **metrics-filter-&lt;key&gt;** - configuration option passed to the metric filter's constructor.
+See more on this below.

+#### JMX configuration

 Example JMX collector configuration file: